How do I get there?

 What else should I bring?

 SUNSCREEN!
 You will be on the equator and the sun is very intense.
 A hat and a light long sleeve shirt would also be good protection.
 A camera!!
 Ecuador has amazing views around every corner that you won’t want to miss.
 Extra money for gifts and other personal needs.
 Bring cash.
 Small bills are preferable because for some odd reason, Ecuadorians never have change.
-Make sure the that bills are in perfect condition because bills that are torn, stained or written on may not be accepted.
+Make sure the that bills are in good condition because bills that are torn, stained or written on may not be accepted.
 Credit cards are frequently not accepted, especially in smaller establishments.
 Travelers checks are not accepted at most places.

 While we are doing everything in our power to make this a very special and wonderful experience for all attendees, these are a few things you might want to consider before you sign up.